SAP-samples/sme-partner-reference-application/Tutorials/46-Multi-Tenancy-Provisioning-Connect-ByD.md

 ## Create Users and Assign Authorizations

-In our app design we rely on the business users and authorizations being created and managed in the Cloud ERP solution (here: *SAP Business ByDesign*) and the customers identity provisioning provider (here: *Identity Authentication Service*).
+In our app design we rely on the business users and authorizations being created and managed in the Cloud ERP solution (here: *SAP Business ByDesign*) and the customers identity provider (here: *Identity Authentication Service*).
 As a general approach you create the user in the ERP solution and the IdP, and then assign the user group that includes the authorization to the partner application to the user.

 Step for *SAP Business ByDesign* as Cloud ERP: